dublado/csabapalfi.github.io/_posts/2013-11-27-detecting-code-hotspots.md

 # How?

 * 1 Extract the list of relevant bug ids from your bug tracker.
-* 2.a Then use your souce control systems API and look for commit messages containing these ids and extract the modified files.
+* 2.a Use your souce control systems API and look for commit messages containing these ids and extract the modified files.
-* 2.b If your bugtracker lists modified sources then you can extract data directly from you bugtracker
+* 2.b If your bugtracker tracks modified sources then you can extract data directly from you bugtracker.
 * 3 Once you have the files modified for each bug you can aggregate the data and get the most frequently fixed files.

 ### How did we hacked this together?

 2.b is exactly what you can do if you have JIRA and FishEye (or Stash) and we use JIRA 5 with Fisheye integration at Hotels.com.

 Fisheye and JIRA REST APIs are nice but let's say you want something quicker.
-(Actually these APIs were disabled in our setup) We can just replicate the AJAX requests made by JIRA when clicking the source tab of an issue (listing the modified files):
+(Actually these APIs were disabled in our setup)

+You can just replicate the AJAX requests made by JIRA when clicking the source tab of an issue (listing the modified files):

     curl \
     --header "Authorization: Basic AuthKeyComesHere" \